karmaniverous/entity-manager/.stan/imports/entity-client-dynamodb/stan.todo.md

   .stan/interop/entity-manager/z-infer-dts-bug.md.
 Proposed upstream fix: remove the named zod “infer” import and use z.infer<...> at type sites, republish a patch so tsc/typedoc/build pass downstream.

+- QueryBuilder SQF return shape
+  - Updated getShardQueryFunction to return items as EntityItemByToken<C, ET>[] and to include pageKey only when present (optional), matching ShardQueryFunction<C, ET, ITS, CF>.

+- QueryBuilder SQF return typing
+  - Eliminated inferred union by anchoring the return to ShardQueryResult and setting pageKey conditionally on presence (optional property).

+- QueryBuilder SQF assignability
+  - Explicitly typed the returned async function as ShardQueryFunction<C, ET, ITS, CF>
+    to satisfy conditional typing and resolve TS2322 during build/docs/typecheck.

+- QueryBuilder SQF conditional cast
+  - Due to conditional typing on ShardQueryFunction with CF/IT, returned async function is cast via unknown as ShardQueryFunction<C, ET, ITS, CF> to avoid TS2322 while preserving the correct public signature and runtime behavior.

+- Types import/export fix (build/docs/lint)
+  - Fixed TS2304 by importing type EntityItemByToken from @karmaniverous/entity-manager
+    in src/EntityClient/EntityClient.ts wherever it was referenced in public return types.
+  - Re-exported EntityToken, EntityItemByToken, and EntityRecordByToken from the package root (src/index.ts) to match README DX guidance.
+  - Suppressed a false-positive ESLint no-unnecessary-condition on the token- aware guard in EntityClient.getItems().
+Lint/typecheck/docs now pass locally with this change set.

+- Docs: external symbol mapping cleanup
+  - Added externalSymbolLinkMappings for entity-manager Config and ConfigMap, and entity-tools EntityMap to silence remaining Typedoc warnings about unresolved links in public comments.
+- Docs warning cleanup
+  - Updated JSDoc in TranscodeAttributeTypeMap to reference DefaultTranscodeRegistry (was DefaultTranscodeMap).

+- DX: createQueryBuilder factory (CF-aware)
+  - Added createQueryBuilder<C, ET, CF> that infers ET from entityToken and CF from options, deriving ITS as IndexTokensOf<CF>.
+Returns a typed QueryBuilder without generic arguments at call sites.

+- DX: getItems ET-specific overloads
+  - Added non-breaking overloads to EntityClient.getItems that accept an entityToken value and return items typed as EntityRecordByToken<C, ET>[].
+    Implementation remains unified and ignores the token at runtime; call sites get narrower types without generics.

+- DX: getItems overload compatibility (TS2394)
+  - Switched implementation signature to varargs and normalized inputs internally to satisfy all overloads.

+- Build: createQueryBuilder export cleanup
+  - Removed default export and referenced CF via `void cf` to resolve rollup mixed-exports warning and lint error.

+- DX: finalize getItems overload compatibility
+  - Widened implementation signature return to Promise<any> to satisfy TS2394 while preserving strongly typed overloads for call sites.

+- Interop: added projection‑aware typed query results note for entity-manager at .stan/interop/entity-manager/projection-aware-typed-query-results.md (type-only K channel through QueryOptions/Result/SQF; no runtime changes)

+- DX: removeKeys literal overloads (token-aware)
+  - Added overloads to EntityClient.getItem/getItems that narrow return types when options.removeKeys is a literal true/false.
+No runtime changes.
+  - Added tuple-aware overloads for token-aware calls with attributes declared as const tuples; results narrow to Pick<…> over those keys, combined with removeKeys literal when provided.

+- QueryBuilder typing (CF-aware, optional)
+  - Tightened addRangeKeyCondition param types: indexToken accepts ITS, and when a config literal (CF) is supplied, the condition.property narrows to the index’s rangeKey; otherwise remains string.
+No runtime changes.